Data Security¶

 • If both data-gc-privacy

-attributes and class names are set, follow the priority rules outlined in the project documentation.
+attributes and class names are set simultaneously, follow the project documentation to determine the priority.

 - Applicable Scenarios:

-• allow: Suitable for regular data that doesn't need masking. • mask: Suitable for sensitive data that needs to be displayed in masked format, such as phone numbers. • mask-user-input: Suitable for scenarios where user input needs protection, such as password fields. • hidden: Suitable for content that should not be displayed or recorded.
+• allow: Suitable for regular data that does not require masking. • mask: Suitable for sensitive data requiring masked display, such as phone numbers. • mask-user-input: Suitable for scenarios requiring protection of input content, such as password fields. • hidden: Suitable for content that should not be displayed or recorded.

 - Best Practices:

-• Prefer simple and clear methods (such as class names or attributes) to ensure accurate configuration.
+• Prefer simple and clear methods (like class names or attributes) to ensure accurate configuration.

-• In high-sensitivity data scenarios, such as user privacy forms, it's recommended to use mask-user-input
+• In high-sensitivity data scenarios, such as user privacy forms, recommend using mask-user-input

 or hidden